clasp-developers/cvm/MACHINE.md

 * `make-cell` never pops a cell (i.e. cells are not wrapped in cells).
 * Cells on the stack are only ever popped by the following instructions: `cell-ref`, `cell-set`, `make-closure`, `initialize-closure`.
 * `cell-ref` and `cell-set` only pop cells.
-* The literal referred to by `const` is not a function or variable cell.
+* The literal referred to by `const` is not a function cell, variable cell, the environment, or template that needs a closure.
 The literals referred to by `make-closure` and `make-uninitialized-closure` are function templates.
 The literals referred to by `parse-key-args` are symbols.
 The literals referred to by `special-bind`, `symbol-value`, and `symbol-value-set` are variable cells.
 The literal referred to by `fdefinition` is a function cell.
 The literals referred to by `progv` and `fdesignator` are the environment.
 * The object constructed by `make-uninitialized-closure` is not popped by any instructions besides `set`, `bind`, and `initialize-closure`.
 In particular, it is not called.
 * The object popped by `initialize-closure` was pushed by `make-uninitialized-closure`.
 * The argument parsing instructions are not used until the argument count has been checked.